ga-curriculum/cloud-concepts-and-providers-lab/cloud-presentation/README.md

 ## Exercise

 Build a presentation that demonstrates your understanding of the cloud concepts and providers you've learned about in this lab.
-Complete this exercise in your Google Presentation.
+Complete this exercise in your Google Slides presentation.

 At a minimum, your presentation should include: